 Before we move on to the ten advanced formulas for a financial model in excel, let’s take a look at why they’re necessary.

 Using advanced calculations and formulas in your financial model in excel makes things easier for you.
 No longer will you need to find values yourself or manually make calculations.
 All you need is to apply the formula, add the relevant cell numbers, and you’re good to go!

-The ultimate reason you want to use advanced formulas for your financial model in excel is saving time.
+The ultimate reason you want to use advanced formulas for your financial model in excel is to save time.
 Just like it makes calculation easier, it also saves a lot of time at your end.
 You will not be required to do massive calculations or detailed conditioning on your own.

 Lastly and perhaps more importantly, you end up with accurate results.
 With advanced formulas in place, you will find that you get the right results.
 Whether you’re calculating something or adding some links to your financial model in excel, you will find this effective.

 Here you will find the top 10 formulas for your financial model in excel.
 You will surely make great use of them throughout.
 If not you, then your chief financial officer will always talk about these formulas.
 Now, you can understand what they are as well!

 When you create your financial model in excel, you will understand just how necessary the IF function is.
 But it can get quite confusing if you’re required to add too many conditions.
 Here is where you can add the And/Or function to help make things easier for you.
 Combined with the IF function, these functions will surely offer you a quick way to create more advanced formulas for your financial model in excel.